-A number of schemes designed to defraud users of Google Android smartphones exist, but until attackers find a way to carry them out on a massive scale, the threat
+A number of schemes designed to defraud users of Google Android smartphones exist, but until attackers find a way to carry them out on a massive scale, the threat of mobile malware and other attack techniques remains low, according to a new report.

 The desktop is still far greater an attractive target for these attackers than the mobile space at this point.